ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/database/kinetics.rst

 * training.py containing a training set for the family
 * rules.py containing kinetic parameters for rules

-A full list of the kinetic families `can be found on the RMG website: <https://rmg.mit.edu/database/kinetics/families/>`_ (please allow 1-2 minutes for the website to load).
+`A full list of the kinetic families can be found on the RMG website <https://rmg.mit.edu/database/kinetics/families/>`_ (please allow 1-2 minutes for the website to load).

 Recipe
 ------